Impact of Vaccines on Antimicrobial Resistance

 We don't fund:

-- salary costs for any applicants (these must be provided by their organisation).
+- salary costs for any applicants or staff who are already funded by their organisation

 - costs for capital build or refurbishment.